-Page 2 of 2 - The Save Our State Street Project resulted in some wonderful improvements and updates for our downtown area.
+The Save Our State Street Project resulted in some wonderful improvements and updates for our downtown area.
 The project was an investment and commitment by business people and others in our downtown.
 (By the way, there's a video that was produced promoting the SOS program and if you haven't watched it, borrow a copy from someone.
 There were a lot of comments made by folks on that video about their love for Augusta.)

 Were you around to see all the work put into the Augusta Historical Museum?
 Do you have any idea how much effort and money has been spent in preserving our community's heritage?